sdboyer/transducers-go/README.md

 * While the loss of type assurances hurts - a lot - the spec for transducer behavior is clear enough that it's probably feasible to aim at "correctness" via exhaustive black-box tests. (hah)
 * And about types - I found a little kernel of something useful when looking beyond parametric polymorphism - [more here](https://github.com/sdboyer/go-transducers/issues/1).

-It's also been pointed out to me that these look a bit like [Google's Dataflow](http://googlecloudplatform.blogspot.com/2014/06/sneak-peek-google-cloud-dataflow-a-cloud-native-data-processing-service.html).

 ## Glossary

 Transducers have some jargon.
 Here's an attempt to cut it down.
 These go more or less in order.